Melvillian/navi/README.md

     Do you have anything to add to the synopsis that I might have missed?

-[2024-11-09T14:45:28Z INFO  intelligence] --- Enter your input or type 'exit()' to exit I am wondering how it is best to proceed with the Uniswap interview, which is for a position working on their Uniswap-focused L2 called Unichain.
-I am also interviewing at Coinbase to work on Base but I care a lot more about Uniswap.
+[2024-11-09T14:45:28Z INFO  intelligence] --- Enter your input or type 'exit()' to exit I am wondering how it is best to proceed with the <Company 2 Name> interview, which is for a position working on their <Company 2 Name>-focused L2 called Unichain.
+I am also interviewing at <Company Name> to work on Base but I care a lot more about <Company 2 Name>.
 [2024-11-10T19:34:02Z DEBUG reqwest::connect] starting new connection: https://api.openai.com/
 [2024-11-10T19:34:04Z INFO  intelligence] --- Response: Thank you for sharing that!
-I will keep your focus on the Uniswap interview in mind as we proceed.
+I will keep your focus on the <Company 2 Name> interview in mind as we proceed.

     Are you ready to move on to Step 2: "What went well since the last retro?"
 If so, please share your thoughts!